Registered Nurse, Emergency DepartmentBaylor University Medical Center

 “Nursing is such a vast field that no one program can prepare you for everything — there are so many directions to take, from geriatrics to pediatrics to hospice care.
 For my introduction to nursing, I chose an internship in the ER at Baylor University Medical Center-Dallas.
 This opportunity allowed me to build my skills and gave me a valuable insight into the varied career opportunities that nursing offers.

 “I recently changed my focus and now specialize in caring for patients in the end-stages of life as an RN case manager for a local hospice.
-I continue to look back at my time at Brookhaven and the wonderful opportunities that the nursing program has given me.
+I continue to look back at my time here and the wonderful opportunities that the nursing program has given me.

 “In terms of personal attributes, I think it helps to be older when you enter the nursing profession.
 Nursing can be very challenging, and it helps to be able to draw on life experiences in dealing with different personalities.
 Being confident and organized is also essential, and of course you need to be prepared to work as part of a team.

 “Nursing is not a career to take lightly.
-Brookhaven gave me a foundation of skills that allowed me to build on my life experience and go forward with a new career.”
+This program gave me a foundation of skills that allowed me to build on my life experience and go forward with a new career.”

-Originally from England, Mark Powell had careers in the Royal Air Force and British Foreign Service, as well as the IT industry, before earning an associate degree in Nursing at Brookhaven College.
+Originally from England, Mark Powell had careers in the Royal Air Force and British Foreign Service, as well as the IT industry, before earning an associate degree in Nursing.